Dag Aabye

 "What I do believe...is...really good, serious, readable, reliable [content] and really good, serious, readable, thoughtful, unpurchased, non-yelling opinion" (Washington Post).

-I travel to many places, but much of the writing and photography refined for characterhome.com happen on the territory homelands of the Monacan Nation and Piscataway Nation.
-This region's history, deeply intertwined with the transatlantic and plantation slave trades, reflects both indigenous presence and the impact of slavery.
-As someone benefiting from white male privilege, I recognize that my perspectives are shaped by experiences and advantages not universally shared.
-I am committed to acknowledging this complex past and continuously learning from it.
-Despite my best efforts, I'm sure limitations exist.
-I welcome your comments.
+My writing and photography for characterhome.com are primarily captured on the traditional lands of the Monacan and Piscataway Nations.
+These territories carry the scars of colonial expansion, land grabbing, and urban renewal—processes deeply intertwined with the histories of the transatlantic slave trade and the displacement of Indigenous peoples.
+As a beneficiary of white male privilege, I acknowledge that my perspectives are shaped by experiences and advantages not universally shared.
+I am committed to continuously learning from and reflecting on this complex and often painful past.
+Despite my best efforts, I recognize that there are limitations in my understanding, and I warmly welcome your comments and insights to help expand our collective perspective.

 Image source: https://www.monacannation.com/